vikejs/vike/README.md

  - `.page.js`: exports the page's root Vue component.
  - `.page.client.js` (optional): defines the page's browser-side code.
  - `.page.server.js` (optional): exports the page's hooks (always run in Node.js).
- - `.page.route.js` (optional): exports the page's Route String or Route function.
+ - `.page.route.js` (optional): exports the page's Route String or Route Function.

 Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you can create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.